RamonKaes/WebDev-Tools/README.md

 ### Cryptographic Security

+## Tests (Minimal host friendly checks)

+We maintain a small, host-friendly test suite that runs without Node.js or browser automation.
+These checks are safe to run on hosted servers and can be executed from the browser or the command line:

+- Browser UI: `tests/index.php` — open in a browser and click **Run checks**.
+The UI prints detailed debug logs including the computed `siteRoot`, `checks.json` URL, and each endpoint fetched.
+- CLI: `tests/run.php` — run via `php tests/run.php <BASE_URL>` or with `BASE_URL=<url>` environment variable to validate endpoints and headers for a given host.

+Important notes:
+- `tests/checks.json` lists canonical, relative endpoints.
+Paths without a leading `/` are resolved relative to the site root (the folder containing `tests/`) so localized pages such as `de/index.php` are requested as `https://<host>/<siteRoot>/de/index.php`.
+- `tests/reports/` is ignored by git and is used for local JSON reports only — we don't store runtime artifacts in the repo.
+If you run tests in CI, persist artifacts via your CI pipeline instead of committing them.

+See `tests/README.md` for more details and developer guidance.
 **CSPRNG Usage**: Security-critical tools (Password Generator, UUID Generator) utilize the **Web Crypto API** (`crypto.getRandomValues()`), not the predictable `Math.random()`.

 **Entropy Sources**: